ethereum/EIPs/EIPS/eip-signTypedData.md

 As such, the adage "don't roll your own crypto" applies.
 Instead, a peer-reviewed well-tested standard method needs to be used.
 This EIP aims to be that standard.

 ## Abstract

 <!-- A short (~200 word) description of the technical issue being addressed. -->

-This is a standard for hashing and signing of typed structured data as opposed to jsut bytestrings.
+This is a standard for hashing and signing of typed structured data as opposed to just bytestrings.
 It includes a

 *   theoretical framework for correctness of encoding functions,
 *   specification of structured data similar to and compatible with Solidity structs,
 *   safe hashing algorithm for instances of those structures,
 *   safe inclusion of those instances in the set of signable messages,
 *   new RPC call `eth_signTypedData`,
 *   optimized implementation of the hashing algorithm in EVM, and
 *   an extension to Solidity's `keccak256` builtin function.

 ## Motivation